GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Conclusion

 \section{Conclusion}

-In this paper, we address two critical limitations in LLM-based social simulation: (i) the absence of a generalizable training framework that leverages graph-structured data to couple microscopic interactions with macroscopic network dynamics, and (ii) the lack of unified quantitative metrics to assess the alignment between simulated and real-world social networks.
+In this paper, we address two critical limitations in LLM-based social simulation: (i) the absence of a generalizable training framework that leverages graph-structured data to enhance microscopic and macroscopic social simulation realism, and (ii) the lack of unified quantitative metrics to assess the alignment between simulated and real-world social graphs.
 To bridge these gaps, we make two key contributions.
-First, we propose Graphia, the first general training framework that treats social graph as high-quality supervision for LLM post-training.
-Graphia trains specialized LLM-based agents to model human-like interactions by predicting whom to interact and how to interact, followed by designed graph generation pipelines.
-Second, we establish a unified evaluation paradigm based on TDGG and IDGG tasks, introducing quantitative metrics that assess both micro-level interaction and macro-level network realism.
-Experiments on three real-world datasets validate both contributions: Graphia improves micro-level alignment by 6.1\% in destination selection, 12\% in edge classification accuracy, and 27.9\% in edge content BERTScore; simultaneously, it achieves 41.11\% higher structural similarity and 32.98\% better replication of emergent social phenomena for macro-level alignment.
-This shows that social graphs can serve as effective supervision signals for LLMs, bridging microscopic agent behaviors and macroscopic network dynamics in social simulation.
+First, we propose Graphia, a general social graph generator that treats social graph as high-quality supervision signals for LLM post-training.
+Graphia trains specialized LLM-based agents to model human-like interactions by predicting whom to interact and how to interact, followed by carefully designed graph generation pipelines.
+Second, we establish a unified evaluation paradigm for TDGG and IDGG tasks, with quantitative metrics to assess both micro-level interaction and macro-level realism in social graph simulation.
+Experiments on three real-world datasets validate both contributions: Graphia improves micro-level alignment by 6.1\% in destination selection, 12\% in edge classification accuracy, and 27.9\% in edge content BERTScore; simultaneously, it achieves 35.98\% higher structural similarity and 28.71\% better replication of emergent social phenomena for macro-level alignment.
+This shows that social graphs are effective supervision signals for LLMs, bridging microscopic agent behaviors and macroscopic network dynamics in social simulation.